aarongilmore/aarongilmore.github.io/_posts/2014-06-1-brewing-coffee.md

 When the time reaches 1 min, flip the press over, place on a mug and do a 30 second press.

 The whole process takes about 5 minutes.
-I like to enjoy the beverage while watching Buffy the Vampire Slayer before work.
+I like to enjoy my coffee while watching It's Always Sunny in Philadelphia before work.